 - You must not own more than one mod already installed on the portal.

 How to Install a Mod

-Select the portal and tap the “Mod status” button.
+Select the portal, then tap the mod slots at the upper-right, or swipe diagonally up and right from the “Deploy” button.
 You will be shown the portal’s four mod slots and the mods are currently installed in them (if any).
 Tap an empty slot to select it, and a carousel will appear showing all the mods in your inventory.
+As you scroll the carousel, the portal status panel at the upper-right will reflect the change the portal’s stats if you were to install the selected mod.
 Scroll the carousel until the mod you wish to install is in the brackets, then tap “Install.”
-If the button is disabled, tapping it will tell you why you can’t install the mod.
-(See the prerequisites list above.)
 Installing a mod grants 125 AP, but costs XM based on the mod’s rarity:

 - 12 February 2013: The AP reward for installing mods is removed.

 - 12 August 2013: Mods become viewable on enemy portals.